Jako/RememberThis/README.md

-outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript jsonList | Return the remembered items as JSON encoded array | false
+outerTpl | Outer template for the list output, if the list is not empty. | tplRememberThisOuter noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults scriptTpl | Template for the javascript call. | tplRememberThisScript jsonList | Output a JSON encoded list of element `keyname` values. | no

 ###RememberThis (FormIt hook)